 Both these conditions often lead to mucus/nasal secretions dripping into the back of the throat (post-nasal drip), causing a chronic cough.
 This usually occurs when the child lies flat and changes positions.

 Note: A cough can be dry or wet depending on the cause.
-For instance, a dry cough is often linked to an allergy or asthma.
-On the other hand, a wet or productive cough (with phlegm) can sometimes develop due to pertussis, mycoplasma, or pneumonia.
+For instance, a dry cough is often linked to an allergy or asthma and due to bronchospasm.
+On the other hand, a wet or productive cough (with phlegm) can sometimes develop due to bacterial infection such as pertussis, mycoplasma, or pneumonia.

 - Whooping cough (pertussis): Whooping cough is a vaccine-preventable bacterial infection that causes a cough so severe that the sufferer has to catch their breath by inhaling deeply, causing them to make a whooping sound.
+Generally, the cough due to pertussis is short-lived.
+However, in rare cases it may persist for months.
 The cough could last for months and lead to life-threatening complications such as pneumonia, low oxygen levels, apnea (breathing cessation), and seizures.

 - Gastroesophageal Reflux Disease (GERD): It is a gastrointestinal problem commonly associated with heartburn, abdominal cramps, and nausea or vomiting but not chronic cough.
 However, if a child has an underlying respiratory problem, acid reflux can worsen it and aggravate the cough.
 Reflux-related coughing is usually dry and is more frequent during the day when the child is upright.